Meet Jane Austen’s “Other Elizabeth” – and the dashing, dangerous man who captures her unwilling heart.

 Cover images below are links to Amazon

 Mercy’s Embrace, Book One: So Rough a Course

-Time is running out for Elizabeth Elliot.
-She must find a husband soon, for her father’s plan of retrenchment — and his health — are failing.
+Time is running out.
+Elizabeth must find a husband soon, for her father’s plan of retrenchment — and his health — are failing.

 She is left to choose between Sir Henry, a worn out man of fashion whose invalid wife is not quite dead, and wealthy, tiresome Mr. Rushworth.

 But when a wondrous invitation arrives, Elizabeth throws caution to the wind.
 Alone in a moonlight garden, she encounters Admiral Patrick McGillvary, who is as disastrously handsome as he is opinionated.